 At Ainsworth Hot Springs Resort, relax in the pool or take a refreshing dip in the cold pool, or step into hot water in the cave.
 These hot springs will be one of your most memorable experiences in the region.
 Views of the Purcell mountains from the pool and dining room, and hotel rooms, make for a vacation that is a full experiential getaway.
 The Resort is open year round and is owned by Yaqan Nukiy, the Lower Kootenay Band of Creston, BC, returning the Ktunaxa peoples to this land so that they may share it with others.

 Nelson is what you have heard: a cultural, dreamy destination.
 Wander historic Baker Street and discover the lively and bustling downtown with boutique shops, cafes, pubs and patios.
 Rotary Lakeside Park features a sandy beach, playground, water sports rentals, gardens, and the beautifully restored streetcar along the waterfront.
-Outdoor enthusiasts will enjoy a hike up Pulpit Rock, mountain biking trails, rafting on nearby Slocan River, and cross country ski trails, scenic road biking options and world class Whitewater Ski Resort.
+Outdoor enthusiasts will enjoy a hike up Pulpit Rock, mountain biking trails, cross country ski trails, scenic road biking options and world class Whitewater Ski Resort.
 Farmers markets and dozens of delicious restaurants celebrate true local flavour.

 North Kootenay Lake

 Adventure and wilderness calls at the north end of Kootenay Lake.
-Enjoy rafting on the pristine Lardeau River or hiking into spectacular and remote alpine areas.
+Enjoy hiking into spectacular and remote alpine areas.
 Quiet waterfront campgrounds surrounded by soaring mountains offer a peaceful and inspiring getaway.
 The region is also the birthplace of cat skiing, with deep powder and cozy backcountry lodges.

 150 Trip Ideas